 - Psychological;

 - Physical;

-- Sexual;
+- Sexual:

 - Financial:

 - Emotional.

-Children can be victims of domestic abuse.
-They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+Children living in households where domestic abuse takes place should be considered and treated as victims of domestic abuse.
+They may see, hear, or experience the effects of abuse at home and/ or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Domestic abuse affecting young people, can also occur within their personal relationships as well as in the context of their home life.
-We will signpost and support our children/young people.
+We will signpost and support our children/ young people.